Geography of Canada: Appalachian Mountains

-The Appalachian mountain range extends from Alabama in southern United States through the Gaspé Peninsula and the Atlantic Provinces, creating rolling hills indented by river valleys.
+The Appalachian mountain range extends from Alabama in the southern United States through the Gaspé Peninsula and the Atlantic Provinces, creating rolling hills indented by river valleys.
 It also runs through parts of southern Quebec.

-The Appalachian Mountains (more specifically the Chic-Choc, Notre Dame, and Long Range Mountains) are an old and eroded range of mountains, approximately 380 million years in age.
-Notable mountains in the Appalachians include Mount Jacques-Cartier (Quebec, 1268 m), Mount Carleton (New Brunswick, 817 m), The Cabox (Newfoundland, 814 m).
+The Appalachian Mountains (more specifically, the Chic-Choc, Notre Dame, and Long Range Mountains) are an old and eroded range of mountains, approximately 380 million years old.
+Notable mountains in the Appalachians include Mount Jacques-Cartier (Quebec, 1268 m), Mount Carleton (New Brunswick, 817 m), and The Cabox (Newfoundland, 814 m).
 Parts of the Appalachians are home to a rich endemic flora and fauna and are considered to have been nunataks during the last glaciation era.

 Great Lakes and St. Lawrence Lowlands

 A map of the Great Lakes Basin showing the five sub-basins within.
 Left to right they are: Superior, including Nipigon's basin, (magenta); Michigan (cyan); Huron (pale green); Erie (yellow); Ontario (light coral).